You can connect your Auth0 Application to Google Apps by providing the Google Client ID and Client Secret to Auth0.

 - You will need to configure your settings so that your app can use Google's Admin APIs.
 If you're the administrator, you can click Continue on the Connection's Settings page to do so.
 If not, provide the URL you're given to your administrator so that they can adjust the required Settings.

-Enable the Connection for Your Auth0 Client
+Enable the Connection for Your Auth0 Application

 - Scroll down to the Enterprise section of the Connections page, and find your Google Apps Connection.
 Click the slider to enable the Connection.
 If successful, the slide turns green.

 At this point, your users will be able to log in using their Google App credentials.

 Now that you have a working connection, the next step is to configure your application to use it.
 You can follow our step-by-step quickstarts or use directly our libraries and API.